 I just can't find out whether my friends and family are safe.
-There's no electricity and no phone lines.
+There's no electricity, no phone lines and no phone signal.
 I want to go to the next village, but the roads are blocked as well.

 We will go to Roxas in the morning.
-It's larger there so there should be more food and help.
-I've heard they are struggling to cope because of everyone going there and they have no water because of the broken pipes.
+It's larger there so there should be food and help.
+I've heard they are struggling to cope there because of everyone going there and they have no water because of the broken pipes.